Azure-Samples/postgres-sa-byoac/docs/workshop/docs/01-Introduction/02-App-Architecture.md

           2. By integrating these two methods, hybrid search enhances the precision and comprehensiveness of search results, making it ideal for applications like semantic search, recommendation systems, and content discovery.

-    5. (Optional) Semantic Ranking via model inference from the `azure_ai` extension ranks search result relevance and is returned into the RAG context as part of the composite prompt.
+    5. Semantic Ranking via model inference from the `azure_ai` extension's `rank` semantic operator reranks search results based on relevance and is returned into the RAG context as part of the composite prompt.

-    6. Azure OpenAI uses the composite prompt to formulates a response.
+    6. Azure OpenAI in Azure AI Foundry uses the composite prompt to formulates a response.

           1. The composite prompt contains the system prompt augmented with context provided by the results of the hybrid search against the PostgreSQL database.